Rita Hayworth: Hiatus and return

 In 1948, at the height of her fame, Hayworth met Aly Khan.
 They were married on May 27, 1949.
 Hayworth left Hollywood and sailed for France, breaking her contract with Columbia.
-An Ismaili Muslim suggested that Rita take the local name of Rehmat Khanum, meaning "Lady of the Blessings of the Almighty".
+An Ismaili Muslim suggested that Rita take the name Rehmat Khanum, meaning "Lady of the Blessings of the Almighty".

-In 1951, Columbia alleged it had $800,000 invested in properties for her, including the film that she had walked out on that year.
+In 1951, Columbia alleged it had $800,000 invested in properties for her, including the film she had walked out on that year.
 A 1951 article in the British periodical The People called for a boycott of Hayworth's films:

-Hollywood must be told its already tarnished reputation will sink to rock bottom if it restores this reckless woman to a place among its stars."
+Hollywood must be told its already tarnished reputation will sink to rock bottom if it restores this reckless woman to a place among its stars.